MEDICAL SHARPS COMPLIANCE PROGRAM

-Nearly ten years ago, the Department started a partnership with local village and township halls in order to collect mercury thermometers from Eaton County residents.
+Nearly fifteen years ago, the Department started a partnership with local village and township halls in order to collect mercury thermometers from Eaton County residents.
 In return for bringing in mercury thermometers, each participant receives a digital thermometer, free of charge.

 HOUSEHOLD BATTERY COLLECTION POINTS

 Check out the following link for lots of places to drop off household batteries, cell phones and cell phone accessories!
 Please make sure to tape the circuits of any batteries larger than 9 volts and the circuits of any lithium batteries before dropping them off.